turbot/steampipe-mod-docker-compliance/docs/index.md

 ```
 connection "docker" {
   plugin = "docker"
   host   = "tcp://12.345.67.890:2375"
 }
 ```
 WARNING: If docker configured unencrypted, API is accessible on http://0.0.0.0:2375 without encryption.
 Access to the remote API is equivalent to root access on the host.
-Refe to the 'Docker daemon attack surface' section in the documentation for more [information](https://docs.docker.com/go/attack-surface/)
+Refer to the `Docker daemon attack surface section` in the documentation for more [information](https://docs.docker.com/go/attack-surface/)

 `exec.spc`
 ```